kjeshang/SHS2021_Statistics-DataAnalysis-Winter2022Co-op/README.md

     * Update the column headings for all of the dataframes such that they are concise and not too long, which will assist when combining all dataframes together after data cleaning is complete.
     * Create a new column called _Description_ to serve as a column to save initial _Task Category_ column's entries that were made by past SHS during the work terms, but have typographical error, discrepency, or is so unique that it does not align with the current pre-determined task category types used by Service Desk and SHS.
     * Reorder the column labels of the dataframes in the following way: _Date_, _Time Range_, _Task Category_, _Escalated to SD?_, _Student Contact_, _Description_.
-    * Clean the _Date_ column such that entries indicate a date that reflects a valid workday, and NOT a weekend day or public/statutory holiday.
+    * Clean the _Date_ column such that entries indicate a date that reflects a valid workday, and NOT a weekend day.
     * Clean the _Time Range_ column such that the entries have no typographical error, discrepency.
 Specifically, all time ranges must be of half-hour durations where the start time is half-hour earlier than the end time, all start/end times must have a "0" before the hour value if the hour value is a single digit number, and the time ranges must reflect a 24-hour clock.
 The aforementioned cleaning assists when ordering the dataframes in chronological order after data cleaning is complete.
     * Clean the _Task Category_ column such that all entries that have discrepencies, typographical errors, and any other anomaly, are replaced with entries that closely align with one of the following task category types currently used by Service Desk and SHS:
         * Academic Advising